Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 4.8 The seed: never from frame state

-The `blade_seed` function is the linchpin of the entire determinism contract:
+The `blade_seed` function is the linchpin of the determinism contract:

 ```rust
 pub const fn blade_seed(tile_coord: [i32; 2], lane: u32, generation: u32) -> u32 {